Group-level Kubernetes clusters

 Domains at the cluster level permit support for multiple domains

-this will be automatically set as an environment variable (
+this is automatically set as an environment variable (

 the Auto DevOps stages.